Ash10-Mar10/LanguageTranslator/README.md

 The **Language Translator App** is a straightforward Python application that empowers users to translate text from one language to another using the GoogleTrans library.
 With an intuitive interface, it provides quick and accurate translations.

+## Please note that this code has only been tested on Windows.

 ## Table of Contents

 - Installation